semanticdata/prose-poetry/README.md

 >Prose poetry is poetry written in prose form instead of verse form, while preserving poetic qualities such as heightened imagery, parataxis, and emotional effects.

-Prose Poetry holds the code for my old Blog in Spanish.
-It is themed with [Jekyll-Paper](https://github.com/ghosind/Jekyll-Paper), and was all written in the first half of 2010.
+Prose Poetry holds the source code for my old Blog in Spanish.
+All articles contained herein were written in the first half of 2010.
+It is generated using [Jekyll](https://jekyllrb.com/), and themed with [Jekyll-Paper](https://github.com/ghosind/Jekyll-Paper).
+The canonical source can be found [here](https://elandres.wordpress.com/).